 Allowlisting may look a little different in each email provider, but the basic process involves adding these three domains to your address book:

-Click on the link that correlates with your email provider to learn how to allowlist email addresses in your email account:
+Select your email provider to learn how to allowlist email addresses in your email account:

 After allowlisting those email addresses, Planning Center emails will always appear in your inbox, and these important emails won't slip through the cracks!